California Wildfire Injury Attorneys

 The main causes were the utility company’s structures’ lack of proper upkeep and modernization.
 This was a major concern, as the towers holding the transmission lines had been there for nearly a century.

 Investigations revealed that PG&E, the utility company responsible for the transmission lines, had been negligent.
 It was aware of the infrastructure’s vulnerabilities but did not take adequate action to address them.
-Lawsuits and settlements ensued, and PG&E paid $12.6 billion to 71,803 claimants.
+Lawsuits and settlements ensued, and as of September 2025, PG&E paid $13.7 billion to 65,941 claimants.

 Downed Power Lines